Volunteering in Pueblo Joven Manco Capac Cusco

 Volunteering in Cusco

-Before starting any volunteering in Cusco, first let us know your preferences for a project.
+Before starting any volunteering in Cusco, please let us know your preferences for a project first.
 Besides that, make sure you already have a realistic idea of the Peruvian society and the social-economical problems.
 We invite you for a lecture about Peru and to have a personal conversation about your volunteer project in Cusco.
 Furthermore we will visit the project together and inform you on how you should react at specific situations and circumstances.
 And finally, we will always be available to help you out during your volunteering in Cusco!Kindergarten volunteering Medical volunteering in Cusco Volunteer work in Urubamba